boucadair/CATS-framework/draft-ldbc-cats-framework.md

 Service request:
  : The request for a specific service contact instance.

-CATS-Router:
+CATS-Forwarder:
  : A network device (usually located at the edge of the network) that makes forwarding decisions based on CATS information to steer traffic specific to a  service demand towards a corresponding yet selected service contact instance.
 The selection of a service contact instance relies upon a multi-metric CATS-based path computation.
-A CATS router may behave as Ingress or Egress CATS-Router.
+A CATS-Forwarder may behave as Ingress or Egress CATS-Forwarder.

-Ingress CATS-Router:
+Ingress CATS-Forwarder:
  : A node that serves as a service access point for CATS clients.
-It steers service-specific traffic along a CATS-computed path that leads to an Egress CATS-Router that connects to the most suitable edge site that host the service contact instance selected to satisfy the initial service demand.
+It steers service-specific traffic along a CATS-computed path that leads to an Egress CATS-Forwarder that connects to the most suitable edge site that host the service contact instance selected to satisfy the initial service demand.

-Egress CATS-Router:
+Egress CATS-Forwarder:
 : A node that is located at the end of a CATS-computed path and which connects to a CATS-serviced site.

 CATS Path Selector (C-PS):